 In terms of CGR Rules, the parent company as the Principal Taxpayer will assume the rights and obligations at law of its subsidiaries.
 The rights and obligations of the subsidiaries of the parent company will be taken over as being the designated Principal Taxpayer, in that all the income tax returns covering all companies forming part of the fiscal unit would be filed under a consolidated tax return by the parent Company.
 The other companies within the unit shall not be required to file their own separate return as all their obligations in this regard would be considered as suspended.
 Consequently, the responsibility to pay tax and any other payments due in terms of the Income Tax Acts rests with the parent company as the designated Principal Taxpayer for the fiscal unit.

 Transactions between members of the fiscal unit shall be disregarded, with the exception of transfers of immovable property situated in Malta, and transfers of property companies.

-Income or gains allocated to the parent company as the Principle Taxpayer shall retain their character and source.
+Income or gains allocated to the parent company as the Principal Taxpayer shall retain their character and source.
 The CGR Rules, however, contemplate a number of deemed source rules.
-In particular, that income or gains derived by a non-resident subsidiary shall be deemed to be attributable to a permanent establishment of the parent company situated in the jurisdiction of the non-resident subsidiary together with sufficient substance maintained therein.
+In particular, that income or gains derived by a non-resident subsidiary shall be deemed to be attributable to a permanent establishment of the parent company situated in the jurisdiction of the non-resident subsidiary as long as sufficient substance maintained therein.

-Furthermore, any foreign income tax suffered by a company forming part of the fiscal unit, shall be deemed to have been incurred by the parent company, and relief from double taxation in accordance with the Income Tax Act shall be allowed accordingly.
+Furthermore, any foreign income tax suffered by a company forming part of the fiscal unit, shall be deemed to have been incurred by the Principal Taxpayer, and relief from double taxation in accordance with the Income Tax Act shall be allowed accordingly.

 If an election is made, it is possible to eventually renounce being regulated under these rules.